Chen Qichang: Writing to Lu Xun

 In 1936, Chen wrote to prominent author Lu Xun in an attempt to win him over to Trotskyism.
-However, Lu was very ill and Feng Xuefeng replied to Chen with a very vituperous and later well-known reply on Lu's behalf.
+However, Lu was very ill and Feng Xuefeng replied to Chen with a vituperous and later well-known reply on Lu's behalf.
 The reply contained insinuation that Trotskyists were collaborators with the Japanese Army.
 This was consistent with Joseph Stalin's false accusations that Trotskyists were secretly working with Nazi Germany and imperialist Japan.

 Resistance against Japan and death

 During the Second Sino-Japanese War (part of World War II) the Japanese army occupied Shanghai.
 He participated in underground resistance there.
 In 1942 he was arrested by Japanese forces and executed.

 Family

-Chen's wife, Chen Shang Yanfang was born same year as he in 1900 and died in 1991，She was said to have been survived by a son and daughter.
-One of the sons, Chen Daotong, reconciled with CPC but after establishment of People's Republic of China he was arrested in 1952 during Mao Zedong's anti-Trotskyist purge (to win favor from USSR during Stalin's rule at the time).
+Chen's wife, Chen Shang Yanfang was born same year as he in 1900 and died in 1991.
+She has four sons and a daughter.
+One of the sons, Chen Daotong, reconciled with CCP but after establishment of People's Republic of China he was arrested in 1952 during Mao Zedong's anti-Trotskyist purge (to win favor from USSR during Stalin's rule at the time).
 He was released in 1956.
 He remained in contact with Zheng Chaolin, one of his fellow Trotskyists who was released much later in 1979.
 Chen Daotong died in 2014 from lung cancer.